SHELBY

 Southwest Detroit steel slag processor receives 12th air quality permit violation for fallout since 2018

-Using the Michigan Air Violations Tracker I created, I reported on a chronic violator in an area of Detroit and Dearborn that is overburdened by industry and air pollution.
+Using the Michigan Air Violations Tracker I developed, I reported on a chronic violator in an area of Detroit and Dearborn that is overburdened by industry and air pollution.

 Read the article →